bluez/bluer/README.md

 All crate features are enabled by default.

 * `bluetoothd`: Enables all functions requiring a running Bluetooth daemon.
-  For building, D-Bus library headers must be installed.
+  For building, D-Bus library headers, provided by `libdbus-1-dev` on Debian, must be installed.
 * `l2cap`: Enables L2CAP sockets.
+  For building, Bluetooth library headers, provided by `libbluetooth-dev` on Debian, must be installed.

 Requirements
 ------------